jay0x5/Aveon/README.md

  - Kindly refer to [CONTRIBUTIONS](https://github.com/jay0x5/Aveon/blob/1ab181d16e535606393381f5374df08498578eb0/contributions.md) file on how one can contribute to the project.

 # Support
-- If any assistance required then please contact our team at contactaveon@gmail.com
+- If any assistance is required then please feel free to contact our team at contactaveon@gmail.com

 # Acknowledgements:
  - Cheers to Mr Mark Nadal @amark for creating such a wonderful utility like GunDB.</br>